T809DATA/T809DATA_2024/01_sequential_estimation/README.md

 ![Rolling estimate](./images/rolling_estimate_2d.png)

-Turn in your plot as `5_1.png`
+Turn in your plot as `4_1.png`

 ### Section 5
 Let's now plot the squared error between the estimate and the actual mean after every update.

 The squared error between e.g. a ground truth $y$ and a prediction $\hat{y}$ is $(y-\hat{y})^2$.

-Of course our data will be 3-dimensional so after calculating the squared error you will have a 3-dimensional error.
+Of course our data will be 2-dimensional so after calculating the squared error you will have a 2-dimensional error.
-Take the mean of those three values to get the average error across all three dimensions and plot those values.
+Take the mean of those two values to get the average error across all dimensions and plot those values.

 You can use `_plot_square_error` and `_square_error` for this.